Sinornithoides

-Sinornithoides (meaning "Chinese bird form") is a genus of troodontid theropod dinosaurs containing the single species Sinornithoides youngi.
-S. youngi lived during the Early Cretaceous (Aptian/Albian stage, around 113 million years ago).
-It measured approximately one meter long (3.3 ft).
-It lived in Inner Mongolia, China, and probably ate invertebrates and other small prey.
-They lived in what is now Mongolia, which was part of Laurasia.
+Sinornithoides (meaning "Chinese bird form") is a genus of troodontid theropod dinosaurs that lived during the Early Cretaceous (Aptian or Albian stage, around 113 million years ago) of Inner Mongolia, China.
+It contains only a single species, S. youngi.
+Sinornithoides measured approximately 1 m long, and probably ate invertebrates and other small prey.

 Discovery

 In 1988, a Chinese-Canadian expedition discovered the remains of a small theropod near Huamuxiao, in the Ordos Basin of Inner Mongolia.
 Sinornithoides youngi, the type species, was named and described in 1993/1994 by Dale Russell and Dong Zhiming based on this fossil specimen from the Lower Cretaceous Ejinhoro Formation.
 The generic name is derived from Latin Sinae, "Chinese", and Greek ὄρνις, ornis, "bird", en ~ειδής, ~eides, a suffix meaning "~like", in reference to the bird-like build.
 The specific name honours Yang Zhongjian.

 It is represented by a holotype, IVPP V9612, an almost complete skeleton with skull, which is articulated and nearly complete except for the roof of the skull, some cervical and many dorsal vertebrae, along with some other referred skeletal elements.
 The holotype is preserved in much the same roosting position as another troodontid fossil, that of Mei long, with its snout tucked under its left hand.
 It represents a subadult individual.